andre-ye/uni/docs/eng/engl-131/portfolio.md

 **Objective 4.** This final objective concerns revision.
 I have made revisions to the first two pieces in the showcase, which I believe improve the expression and communication of the writing in response to feedback by the instructor and peers.
 I also participated in the peer revision assignment, in which I provided feedback to one of my peers in the class and also received feedback on my third essay, which I incorporated into the essay to better capture flow, arrange ideas, and communicate arguments more effectively.

+Overall, I believe that my work has demonstrated the four objectives of the course.

 ---

 ## Grade Report